 Skip to main content

 The Percio MCP server lets you use Percio tools directly from Cursor’s AI.
 You can ask Cursor things like “run a usability test on the checkout flow” and it’ll orchestrate the whole thing — picking personas, building a scenario with you, and running the test — through Percio’s tools.
 You don’t need to install anything globally.
-Create or edit .cursor/mcp.json in your project:
+Open Cursor Settings → MCP, or create mcp.json in your project root (some setups use .cursor/mcp.json).
+Use this shape — replace the API key with the one from your Percio dashboard (IntegrationsAgent integrations):

 {